rick-r/marriage-figaro-norway/captions.md

 sul riverso del foglio,
 Rimandate il sigillo".

-    The camera, the note... and a rose.
+    The camera, the note... and the rose.
 That'll do it.

 SUSANNA: